9 best used car websites in Canada

 3. Craigslist: For cheap used cars purchased via private sales

 Craigslist is a user-friendly general marketplace that lets you shop for used cars online from private sellers and dealerships in your local area.
 You can search for used cars using a number of different parameters to find the best deals.
-When you find a car you like, simply hit Reply on the ad to send a message and arrange a meeting in person.
+When you find one you like, simply hit Reply on the ad to send a message and arrange a meeting in person.

 • Where’s it available: You can use Craigslist across Canada.